Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Guaranteed insurability rider.
 Policies with this feature allow you to adjust coverage without having to take a medical exam.

-To find the policy that best fits the next chapter of your life, check out our guide to life insurance and compare life insurance companies.
+Retiring doesn’t mean you should abandon your life insurance, but you should evaluate what your loved ones need after you die.
+To find the policy that fits the next chapter of your life, check out our guide to life insurance and compare life insurance companies.

 More guides on Finder